 Pedigree seems to be focused more on providing affordable food than it is making sure that food is high-quality, whereas Purina manages to achieve both aims with much more success.

-However, it should be noted that since both manufacturers make a wide array of foods, you’ll be able to find some at one brand that compares very favorably to a few at the other, and vice versa.
+However, it should be noted that since both manufacturers make such a wide array of foods, you’ll be able to find some at one brand that compares very favorably to a few at the other, and vice versa.
 So why would we feed our dogs Purina foods over Pedigree?
 Read on to find out.

 Pedigree is a subsidiary of the giant Mars, Inc. corporation, a brand that’s best known for making a wide variety of candy bars.
 And as you might expect from a candy company, nutrition isn’t necessarily their biggest concern.